argilo/contest-sdr/README.md

 ## Building a bootable USB flash drive

+On a Debian-based system:

+* Install the dependencies: `sudo apt install qemu-system-x86 ovmf`

-On an Ubuntu system:
+On an Arch-based system:

+* Install the dependencies: `sudo pacman -S qemu-full edk2-ovmf`

+Additional steps:

 * Download https://releases.ubuntu.com/noble/ubuntu-24.04.2-live-server-amd64.iso
   and place it in `~/Downloads/`
-* Install the dependencies: `sudo apt install qemu-system-x86 ovmf`
-* Generate the live USB images: `liveusb/create.sh`
+* Generate the live USB images: `./liveusb/create.sh`
 * At the prompt, enter your password to allow the Ubuntu ISO to be mounted
 * Write an image to a flash drive (16 GB or larger): `sudo dd if=liveusb/contest-sdr-uefi.img of=/dev/sdb bs=4M conv=fsync`